 It is not possible to list all the possible side-effects of each painkiller in this leaflet.
 However, as with all medicines, there are a number of side-effects that have been reported with each of the different painkillers.
 If you want more information specific to your painkiller then you should read the information leaflet that comes with the medicine.

 Most people who take anti-inflammatories have no side-effects, or only minor ones.
 When taken appropriately, the benefit usually far outweighs the potential harms.
 In particular, many people take a short course of an anti-inflammatory for all sorts of painful conditions.
 However, side-effects, and sometimes very serious possible adverse effects, can occur.
 These include bleeding into the stomach and gut, and cardiovascular problems.
-The leaflet dealing with anti-inflammatory painkillers gives more detailed information.
+See the separate leaflet called Anti-inflammatory Painkillers for more details.

 The most common side-effects are: